 Written assessment by the instructor at the end of both semesters.
 Assessment at the end of the autumn semester is formative and expressed in terms of satisfactory/unsatisfactory.
 It indicates a student's progress in this module.
 No ECs are awarded and there is no resit.
 Modules can only be absolved, and ECs awarded, after the end of the spring semester.
 The end-of-semester assessments comprise evaluations of students' performance during the rehearsals and public performances.

 This module allows students to extensively study odd meters in a band.
-All relevant elements of this style are discussed, in addition to more general aspects of ensemble playing.
+All relevant elements of this style are discussed, in addition to more general aspects of ensemble playing and performance.